-Generally, settling an estate requires an extensive appraisal report to show fair market value for the property to the satisfaction of the parties involved.
-It's understandable that thinking about getting an appraisal is the farthest thought from your mind.
-Due to this, sometimes the time of death differs from the time the appraisal is ordered.
-Our professional staff is comfortable with the procedures and requirements necessary to perform a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
-The ethics provision explained within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms us to confidentiality, guaranteeing the fullest degree of privacy for you and your loved ones.
+Usually, settling an estate necessitates an detailed appraisal report to establish fair market value for the property to the satisfaction of the parties involved.
+It's understandable that ordering an appraisal is the farthest thought from your mind.
+So, we understand that the date an appraisal is ordered will deviate the date of death.
+Our professional staff is comfortable with the procedures and requirements obligatory to perform a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
+The ethical obligations explained within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us to confidentiality, ensuring the strongest degree of discretion for all parties involved.

-An executor will be ecstatic by an appraisal report by P.M.
-Appraisals, Inc. which will show him undeniable facts and figures to cooperate with the IRS and NY state agencies' requirements.
-There's no need to have anything but peace of mind when getting a report from us, because we will stand by it no matter what.
+An executor will be satisfied by an appraisal report by P.M.
+Appraisals, Inc. which will show him solid facts and numbers to deal with revenue agencies' requirements.
+It assures peace of mind to everyone concerned because we are there to stand behind the appraisal if it is ever challenged.